 Add solar power to your home and save

-Solar power is one more way that homeowners can have more control over their energy future, while reducing carbon emissions, and improving air quality.
+Solar power is one more way that participants can have more control over their energy future, while reducing carbon emissions, and improving air quality.
 Solar Photovoltaic (PV) systems can help you reduce your energy bills on average $1,750 per year.

-Available Solar PV System rebate
+Available Solar PV System Rebate

 |$0.60/Watt installed DC capacity|